z-yilectronic/Thoughtstick/README.md

 This tool is built with the Python package PyQt6, with assistance from Gemini-3.
 Great thanks to the vast amount of open-source code that modern AI models are built upon.

-Future Features to be added, hopefully: Shortcut for Exiting, Custom Timer
+Future Features to be added, hopefully: Custom Timer